 How often have you heard someone say, “I know what I should be doing, but I’m just not doing it”?
-As a nutrition coach, I hear this all the time as if it’s as simple as flipping on a light switch.
-In reality, the gap between what you’re doing and what you think you should be doing can be bigger than you might expect.
-It can be far more difficult than just making up your mind that all of sudden, after years of neglect, you’re going to start exercising and really clean up your nutrition.
+As a nutrition coach, I often hear this as if it’s as simple as flipping on a light switch.
+In reality, the gap between what you’re doing and what you think you should be doing can be more significant than you might expect.
+It can be far more complex than just making up your mind that all of sudden, after years of neglect, you’re going to start exercising and really clean up your nutrition.

 The fundamental habits needed for sustaining a healthy weight for the long-term are:

 - Learning to match energy intake (food) with expenditure (exercise) Balancing your daily energy intake versus output can be challenging to say the least.
-As long as you’re attempting this based on external cues like counting calories or balancing macros or measuring how many steps you’re getting a day, you will struggle.
+You will struggle if you’re attempting this based on external cues like counting calories, balancing macros, or measuring how many steps you get a day.
 The key to balance is to learn to trust internal cues…not the feedback from an external method or device.

 - Learning to eat when you’re hungry and to stop when you’re full This may be the most significant of the four points because it eliminates emotional eating and eating to excess.
 If you solve these two issues, you will never struggle with managing your weight.
 And like the first point, this can only be accomplished by relying on internal cues.

-- Get regular exercise balancing cardio with strength training Less than 25% of our population gets in the weekly recommended amount of exercise including strength training and cardio.
-While there are many recommendations, 5 hours total per week is a great standard to strive for.
-For example, 3 days of strength training combined with cardio on most of the other days would be awesome.
-The cardio could be more formal like using a treadmill or elliptical however it could be as simple as taking a walk.
+- Get regular exercise, balancing cardio with strength training Less than 25% of our population gets in the weekly recommended amount of exercise, including strength training and cardio.
+While there are many recommendations, 5 hours total per week is an excellent standard to strive for.
+For example, 3 days of strength training combined with cardio on most other days would be fantastic.
+The cardio could be more formal, like using a treadmill or elliptical; however, it could be as simple as taking a walk.

 - Get enough rest to fully recover Approximately 40% of our population gets less than the recommended 7-9 hours of sleep per night.

 Please don’t discount the latter as being simple or easy to do.
-Each of the four requires a number of life skills that without, you will find it virtually impossible to execute these seemingly simple steps.
+Each of the four requires several life skills; without them, you will find it virtually impossible to execute these seemingly simple steps.
 You see, most people possess certain limiting factors that make up the gap between their current reality and where they would ultimately like to be.

-The following are a sampling from the coaching clients I’ve worked with over the years:
+The following is a sampling of the coaching clients I’ve worked with over the years: